-All students at Marshall University are required to complete a set of courses (Core II Courses).
+All students at Marshall University are required to complete a set of courses (Core II Courses are 100 or 200-level courses).
 All of our dual enrollment courses meet these requirements.
 Thus, students who plan to attend Marshall University upon graduation, have the opportunity to meet many or all of these requirements before becoming a full-time student.